 11. The use of copying and tracing devices, as well as personal radio and stereos, is prohibited.

 14. Archives are copyright and must not be published or reproduced without the written consent of the Head of Reader Services.

-15. Readers’ tickets are issued subject to compliance with the Rules for Readers.
-Failure to observe the Rules for Readers may result in removal of archives from the reader and/or cancellation of the reader’s ticket.
+15. Readers’ Tickets are issued subject to compliance with the Rules for Readers.
+Failure to observe the Rules for Readers may result in removal of archives from a reader and/or cancellation of the Reader’s Ticket.
 Theft or concealment of archives and wilful damage to archives are criminal offences under Section 18 of the National Archives Act, 1986.